camaraproject/Governance/GOVERNANCE.md

 The current team members are listed in PARTICITPANTS.MD.

-Please note that Telco Global API had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership, was created.
+Please note that Telco Global API had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership was created.

 **Maintainers**